duosecurity/duo_log_sync/README.md

 - Support for UDP
 - More logging and exception handling
+- Support for WINDOWS

 ---

 ##### Compatibility

 - Duologsync is compatible with python versions `3.6`, `3.7` and `3.8`.
+- Duologsync is officially supported only on UNIX systems.
 ---

 ##### Example configuration